Morris King Thompson

-Morris King Thompson (born 1955 in Cleveland, Mississippi) is the eleventh and current bishop of the Episcopal Diocese of Louisiana.
+Morris King Thompson (born 1955 in Cleveland, Mississippi) was the eleventh bishop of the Episcopal Diocese of Louisiana.

 Education

 Thompson grew up as a Presbyterian.
 After high school he enlisted for two years in the United States Marine Corps after which he graduated from Mississippi State University.
 Morris attended seminary at the Southern Baptist Theological Seminary in Louisville, Kentucky, where he graduated with a Master in Divinity degree with an emphasis on pastoral care and counseling.
 Later he attended the University of Mississippi Medical Center where he did a year residency of clinical pastoral education.

 Ministry

 Thompson was ordained as a Southern Baptist minister in 1981.
 After his conversion to the Episcopal Church he was ordained deacon in December 1990 and a priest in June 1991.
 He served as associate rector of St James's Church in Jackson, Mississippi.
 In 1997 he was appointed Dean of Christ Church Cathedral in Lexington, Kentucky.